-In my work, I study the histories of digital technologies, cybernetics, the human and social sciences, and design.
 Here is a sampling of what I am currently up to:

-My current book, Beautiful Data: A History of Vision and Reason since 1945, forthcoming from Duke Press, is a genealogy of interactivity, the interface, and “big data”.
+My current book, Beautiful Data: A History of Vision and Reason since 1945, Duke Press Fall/Winter 2014, available here is a genealogy of interactivity, the interface, and “big data”.
 Using the post-war science of cybernetics—the study of communication and control—as a point of departure, my book traces out the reformulation of observation and knowledge that occurred in a range of fields immediately after World War II.
 Linking design, architecture, and artistic practices with the life, human, and social sciences, I chart the relationship between contemporary obsessions with storage, visualization, and interactivity in digital systems to previous modernist concerns with archiving, representation, and memory.
 Post-war design and communication sciences increasingly viewed the world as data filled, necessitating new tactics of management to which observers had to be trained and the mind reconceived.
 Perception and cognition were redefined as one process and made analogous to a communication channel, and the observer was reconceived as both radically self-referential and environmentally networked.
 The book traces three key themes critical to this reformulation of observation and knowledge after cybernetics: the reconceptualization of the archive and the document in the communication and human sciences, the reformulation of perception and the emergence of data visualization and the interface as central design concerns, and the redefinition of consciousness into cognition in the human, neuro, and social sciences.
 Linking the architecture of attention to the logistics of cognition, the book traces shifts in knowledge to the organization of power, interrogating how transformations in ideals and practices of truth and data storage transformed older categories and territories of race, gender, and empire.
 I thus produce a framework for considering specific technological changes in media and the accompanying epistemological transformations that continue to underpin our contemporary relationship to the interface, and have restructured our practices of knowledge production, now in the name of “big” data.

 Songdo, South Korea.
 Image credit: Orit Halpern (2012)